Xxlilsolid/Midi2Keyboard/README.md

 - [ ] Auto updater for releases (and git)
 - [ ] Abide by the naming conventions
 - [ ] Ability to pause and unpause songs w/o stopping the whole song
+- [ ] Kind of far fetched, but able to download .mid files to use with the programme

 List subject to change